 Attaching the Lift-Arm(s)

-The gas-filled lift arms are designed to help lift the Rails, and more importantly, to safely hold them in an upright position when you are using your swim platform.
+The gas-filled lift arms are designed to help lift the Rails and to help hold them in an upright position when you are using your swim platform.
 NOTE: You must also tether them when upright as shown at the bottom of these instructions so they don't accidentally get pushed down and cause any harm.
 The mounting positions let the Rails rest firmly on the end of your swim platform when down, then, with a little bit of 1-handed lifting effort, they can be tilted up.
-The higher they are tilted, the greater the angle (leverage) of the lift-arm.
+The higher they are tilted, the greater the angle and power leverage of the lift-arm.

 Secure the ball-stud to the frame with a 5/16” nylock nut using a 1/2 ” end wrench.
-You will want to hold the ball-side with a thin wrench, or needle-nose pliers holding the hex-portion below the ball.
+You will want to hold the hex-portion of the ball-stud with a thin wrench, or needle-nose pliers as you tighten the nut.
 Then press the socket of the rod-end of the lift arm over the ball until it snaps into place.
 Then snap the aluminum bracket ball stud into the cylinder end of the lift arm.

 Tilt the Rails up and temporarily tie them or have someone hold them in the upright position.
-With the rod-end of the lift arm attached to the frame, the bracket attached to the cylinder-end of the lift arm.
-Tilt the Rails to the upright position firmly against the inside of the top of the Frame), align the bracket parallel to, and within about 1/8” of the edge of the rail tubing and mark a hole as shown below.
-Punch a dimple into the aluminum to help you center the bit.
-You can use the supplied self-tapping screws to make the hole if you have a socket driver that you can connect to a drill, but it is easier if you pre-drill the holes with a 3/16” bit, then you can use a ratchet wrench to finish cutting the hole and thread in the screw.
+With the rod-end of the lift arm attached to the frame, the aluminum bracket attached to the cylinder-end of the lift arm.
+Tilt the Rails to the upright position.
+Holding them firmly against the inside of the top of the Frame, align the aluminum bracket parallel to, and within about 1/8” of the edge of the rail tubing and mark a hole as shown below.
+Punch a dimple into the side of the Rail to help you center the bit.
+You can use the supplied self-tapping screws to make the hole if you have a socket driver that you can connect to a drill, but it is much easier if you pre-drill the holes with a 3/16” bit, then you can use a ratchet wrench to finish cutting the hole and thread in the screws.

 With the lift arm out of the way, punch and drill the bottom hole and secure with the second screw.
 Slide the clip back in place and re-attach the lift arm.
 It is now ready for operation.